 Justinianís legacy includes the rewriting of Roman law, the Corpus Juris Civilis, which is still the basis of civil law in many modern states.
 His reign also marked a blossoming of Byzantine culture and his building program yielded such masterpieces as the Church of Hagia Sophia.
 Justinian is considered a Saint in the Eastern Orthodox Church.
 He created the authority of this church, which firmly established Christianity throughout the Empire.

-The reverse of this solidus coin depicts an Angel holding a globus cruciger and long staff.
-The solidus (Latin word for solid), was originally a gold coin issued by the Romans that weighed 4.5 grams.
-This coin was hand struck over 2 centuries after Constantine announced toleration of Christianity in the Edict of Milan, which removed penalties for professing Christianity.
+This gold solidus coin shows Justinian helmeted, while he is holding a globus cruciger and a shield decorated in horseman motif.
+The reverse side depicts an Angel holding a globus cruciger and long cross.
+The solidus (Latin word for solid), was a near pure gold coin originally issued by the Romans that weighed 4.5 grams.
+This coin was hand struck over two centuries after Constantine I announced toleration of Christianity in the Edict of Milan, which removed penalties for professing Christianity.
 As this coin shows, Byzantine art was mainly devoted to the Christian faith, which thrived under their protection.